About Gustavus Adolphus College

 Internal Grants: Gustavus strives to support faculty in research and scholarly endeavors.
 In support of this mission, a number of funding opportunities are available through the John S. Kendall Center for Engaged Learning.
 For information about internal funding opportunities, visit their Grant Opportunities page.

-Grant-Writing Support: The Office of Corporate and Foundation Relations assists faculty in identifying potential external funding sources, in developing grant proposals for both individual and institutional initiatives, in managing funded projects, and in reporting on the use of grants funds.
+Grant-Writing Support: The Office of Government Grants and Sponsored Programs assists faculty in identifying potential external funding sources, in developing grant proposals for both individual and institutional initiatives, in managing funded projects, and in reporting on the use of grants funds.

 Permanent Residency Assistance